nimide/markdown-portfolio/_includes/04-lists.md

 1. Favorite 1
 2. Favorite 2
 3. Favorite 3
    1. Subtype of 3 One
    2. Subtype of 3 Two
-  3. Subtype of 3 Three :tree:
+   3. Subtype of 3 Three :herb: